 We recommend using the APT Aladin Viewer to check the target placement and dither coverage.
 We remind that Primary dithers fill the gaps between NIRCam detectors but result in uneven depth across the stacked image.
 Consider this when calculating your required exposure time using the Exposure Time Calculator.

 When observing with both ("ALL") NIRCam modules, the science target is by default centered in the ~44” gap between the modules in the field of view.
 Depending on the size of the target, we recommend the following strategies to ensure your target does not fall between the gaps:

 a) Large scene

 If the goal is to image a scene larger than 5' × 2' without gaps:

-For a target that fits within one module (2' × 2'), we recommend centering the target within Module B by either:
+For a target that fits within one module (2' × 2'), say well within the field of view of an HST camera, we recommend centering the target within Module B by either:

 - Observing with NIRCam Module B only.
 (The center of the target will be near the center of Module B, in the corner of detector B4.)

 In either case, we recommend primary dithering with INTRAMODULEBOX or INTRAMODULEX to fill the short wavelength chip gaps.
 Most of the area imaged by the two modules will be at full depth.
 Observing overheads will also be lower than when using FULLBOX dithers to cover the full scene.